-However, in the case of criminal activity directly related to domestic violence, dating violence, sexual assault, stalking, or human trafficking if the tenant or an affiliated individual family is the victim, the criminal activity may not be construed as cause for terminating the victim's tenancy (see section 12-II.
+However, in the case of criminal activity directly related to domestic violence, dating violence, sexual assault or stalking, if the tenant or an affiliated individual family is the victim, the criminal activity may not be construed as cause for terminating the victim's tenancy (see section 12-II.
 E).